mdago/Project_354/README.md

 At this moment, some tasks that are required:
   1) Code cleanup (should be done either at end of implementation or during editing)
-  2) !!!
-Buy/Sell signals on crossing of moving average and stock prices !!!
-  3) Settings page to change password?
-The interview answers posted by the teacher mentions user AND password management
-  4) Conversion to Event based
+  2) Conversion to Event based
-  5) Extensive Testing
+  3) Extensive Testing

 These are some task currently requiring working.
 This list may be lengthened or shortened as need be.